pr-holonet/pr-holonet/iridium-to-twilio/README.md

 echo "Endpoint is $handler_url"
 ```

-### Configure the handler URL with Twilio
+### Configure the handler URL with Twilio and RockBLOCK

 The endpoint printed by the last command above goes into the Twilio console
-under Phone numbers > your configured number > A call comes in.
-The
+under https://www.twilio.com/console > Phone numbers > your configured number >
-settings should be "Webhook" and "HTTP Post".
+A call comes in.
+The settings should be "Webhook" and "HTTP Post".

+It also goes into the RockBLOCK console under
+https://rockblock.rock7.com/Operations > Delivery Groups > All devices >
+Delivery Addresses.